IndyCar Series on Fox: IndyCar Series

 On June 13, 2024, IndyCar announced that Fox Sports had acquired the rights to the IndyCar Series under a multi-year deal beginning in 2025, replacing NBC Sports.
 Fox Sports stated that it would carry all 17 events, plus the Indianapolis 500 qualifying sessions, on the Fox broadcast network, while Fox Sports 1 and Fox Sports 2 would carry shoulder programming such as qualifying and Indy NXT series races.
 Fox News streaming service Fox Nation also became the new home for IndyCar's docuseries 100 Days to Indy (moving from The CW), with its 2025 season expanding to cover the entire season rather than primarily focusing on the Indianapolis 500.

 In January 2025, Fox began an advertising campaign for its inaugural season, including promos highlighting IndyCar drivers such as Josef Newgarden, Álex Palou, and Pato O'Ward; several of these promos premiered during Fox's NFL playoff coverage, and three IndyCar promos aired throughout Fox's broadcast of Super Bowl LIX.

 On July 31, 2025, Fox Corporation announced that it would acquire a one third stake in IndyCar parent company Penske Entertainment.
-As part of the sale, Fox Sports' contract with IndyCar was given a renewal of unspecified length.
+As part of the sale, Fox Sports' contract with IndyCar was given a renewal to 2030.